worldline/observability-workshop/docs/workshop.md

 * [Loki](https://grafana.com/oss/loki/) for storing the logs
 * [Tempo](https://grafana.com/oss/tempo/) for storing the traces
 * [Grafana](https://grafana.com/) for the dashboards
-* The [OTEL collector](https://opentelemetry.io/docs/collector/) which gathers all the data to send it then to
+*  [GRAFANA Alloy - OTEL collector](https://grafana.com/docs/alloy/latest/) which gathers all the data to send it then to

 In addition, the microservices are started with an agent to broadcast the traces to the collector.